PhD in Social Policy and Social Work (2025 Entry)

-Find out more about this Social Policy and Social Work research PhD.
+Find out more about our Social Policy and Social Work PhD degree at Warwick

 The PhD in Social Policy and Social Work allows you to select a topic of your choice linked to our expertise within the broad field of social policy and social work.
 Warwick's Centre for Lifelong Learning provides a rich, transdisciplinary academic environment supported by a dedicated team including supervision and personal tutoring.